Soleus, the forgotten muscle for runners

 Why do my calf muscles get tight after running?

 As we mentioned before, the soleus muscle absorbs loads that are much, much greater than your body weight each time you take a step while running.
 So why does your calf always feel so tight?
 If the soleus muscle fiber is not strong enough for the job, which gets increasingly harder the more running you do, the muscle is going to fatigue and strains of the gastrocnemius muscle, causing the protective tone that you feel as a lot of stiffness and soreness.
 So how do you fix it?
 Do some strengthening exercises such as a knee bent calf raise.
 A stronger soleus will be able to handle the tensile forces placed on it.

 How Do I Make Mine Stronger?

 How do you know if your calf muscles are tight or just weak?

-Determining if your calf muscles feel tight after running, because they are actually weak or if they are shortened can be tested by assessing your range of motion.
 This can be done by a registered physiotherapist.
 A registered physical therapist can assess other potential causes of calf or foot pain from running or other movements.
-Here at Westcoast SCI, we offer individualized running assessments with our physiotherapists that are running specialists.
+Here at Westcoast SCI, we offer individualized running assessments with our registered physiotherapists who are running specialists and they will help you improve your running form and prevent injuries.

 Individualized Running Assessment

-Whether you are an elite runner or new to running, our running assessment will evaluate your gait and running form on a treadmill.
-The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and areas of your running form that you can correct in order to improve your running performance or prevent injury.
+The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and areas of your running form that can be corrected in order to improve your running performance and most especially to prevent injuries, particularly in the foot, ankle, knees, hips and back.

 How to fix shoulder pain?Why scapular stability is important Your shoulder joint does not act in isolation to create movement in your arm.
 The...